emkreimer/coupon-keeping-backend/README.md

-Currently on hold while I grapple with another projects.
+Currently on hold while I grapple with other projects.
 When I come back, coupon-keeping will expand and migrate to microservices.